adtac/commento/README.md

 $ ./commento
 ```

-If you're building the project for the first time, the `go build` command might take a few seconds since Commento's dependencies need to be pulled and compiled as well.
-However, subsequent builds will be fast.
+If you're building the project for the first time, `go build` might take a few seconds since Commento's dependencies need to be pulled and compiled as well.
+However, subsequent builds will be faster.

 #### Frontend Integration